All the tips and hints you need to become a cinema!

 It is often best to get the programmer at the cinema you’re using to contact the distributors, otherwise a full list is here.

-A guide to programming Archive Film with lots of links to archives here plus check out Film London’s new Made in London resources.
+A guide to programming Archive Film with lots of links to archives here plus check out Film London’s Made in London resources.
 Focal also has a lot of information.

 If a film hasn’t had a theatrical or DVD release in the UK, see if the film has a website/social media links where you can get in touch with the makers direct to ask about screening the films – if you can’t find a website/social media link, it might be worth Googling and seeing if the film has been shown at a film festival and getting in touch with the festival programmers to see if they have a contact for the filmmakers.

 If your venue already show films or often has entertainment, it should hold a valid premises license – check with the venue manager that this does include the ability to hold film screenings.
 If they don’t have a valid premises license, or if they need to add film screenings to it, you will need a Temporary Events Notice.
 However, the premises licence law has recently changed meaning that if you are holding a not-for-profit screening at a community venue (hall, community centre, church, etc), you do not need to have a license.
 Cinema For All’s website has more details about the recent change.
+ICO also covers this in detail.

 Equipment and Tech